Carole Ann Penney, CPC, develops mission-driven leaders who are ready to take the next steps in their career

 I felt like I was on the wrong path, or worse—that I wasn't on a path at all.

 I was wasting my education and, measured against my peers, I felt unaccomplished and small.

 “There is a lovely root to the word humiliation—from the latin word humus, meaning soil or ground,” writes poet David Whyte.
 “When we are humiliated, we are in effect returning to the ground of our being.”

 Looking back now, I know that I was exactly where I needed to be on my career journey—even if it didn't feel that way at the time.
 I needed to feel utterly lost in order to think about what I really wanted out of my career, what my core strengths and values were, and how I could best share my unique gifts with the world.

-That's when I started writing my personal Strategic Plan.
+That's when I started writing my Strategic Career Plan.

-My strategic plan led me to becoming a Certified Professional Coach (CPC), to taking initiative on new responsibilities at my nonprofit that would lead me to a leadership role that was built around my strengths and skills, and to comprehensive training programs to hone my management and leadership expertise.
+My Plan led me to becoming a Certified Professional Coach (CPC), to taking initiative on new responsibilities at my nonprofit that would open the doorto a leadership role that was built around my strengths and skills, and to comprehensive training programs to hone my management and leadership expertise.

 Developing my Strategic Plan led me to uncover and activate my self-knowledge in a way that guides how I navigate every career decision I make and how I show up as an effective leader each and every day—with clarity, confidence, and purpose.